-The Node.js community is large, inclusive, and excited to enable as many users to contribute in whatever way they can.
-There’s another web pattern at work here, and it’s probably far more important than whether you use Node or not, and how evented your web applications are.
++The Node.js community is large, inclusive, and excited to enable as many users to contribute in whatever way they can.
+There’s another web pattern at work here, and it’s probably far more important than whether you use NODE or not, and how evented your web applications are.
 It’s simply this: use different solutions for different problems.
 Even better, use the right solution for a particular problem, regardless of whether that’s the solution you’ve been using for all your other problems.

-There’s a certain inertia in not just web design, but all of programming.
+There’s a certain inertia in not just web design, but all of the programming.
 That inertia can be stated axiomatically like this: the more you learn, use, and become good at a certain approach or technique or language, the more likely you are to use that approach/technique/language widely.
-It’s one of those principles that sounds good until you dig deeply.
-Yes, it’s good to learn a language or toolkit well, and to employ it widely.
+It’s one of those principles that sounds good until you dig deeper.
+Yes, it’s good to learn a language or toolkit well and to employ it widely.
 But this inertia often causes you to use a tool because you know it, rather than because it’s the right tool.

 Look at Ajax, something already discussed.
 Initially, Ajax provided a solid approach for sending quick requests, without form submissions, to a server.
 Now it’s become a drop-in replacement for all form submissions.
 That’s taking a technology, learning it, applying it, and then eventually over-applying it.
 There’s still a solid place for form submissions — when a form needs to be submitted!
-As simple as it sounds, there are tends of thousands of web applications submitting forms with Ajax, just because the lead web developer is up on Ajax.
+As simple as it sounds, there are tends of thousands of web applications submitting forms with Ajax, just because the lead web developer is upon Ajax.

 The node-promise project provides a complete promise implementation.
 Promises provide a clean separation of concerns between asynchronous behavior, and the interface so asynchronous functions can be called without callbacks, and callback interaction can be done on the generic promise interface.
 The node-promise package provides just a promise implementation, however, promised-io is recommended for more complete promise-based IO functionality.
 The promised-io include the promise implementation from node-promise, as well as wrappers around the Node’s filesystem and other system I/O APIs for consistent promise-based interaction.